djkelly00/soil_probe/processed_data/README.txt

          - recovered some January data from the automatically downloaded data for diver 4c and adjusted timestamp data2021 - used manually downloaded data; had to adjust 4c's timestamp again - recorded hourly
-         - automated data didn't begin until August for most divers and there was some spotty/breaks in data - recorded every 15 minutes
+         - automated data didn't begin until August for most divers and there was some spotty/breaks in data - recorded every 15 minutes data2022 - used manually downloaded data - hourly; 4c still needs adjusted to hourly
+         - automated data had some hiccups with divers going in and out; cables were replaced and will continue to be replaced as Roy Rich has developed a better connection we can use as the original cable connections fail